ISC-HEI/isc_templates/README.md

 > Yes, I know, the logo files are replicated twice (once for each toolchain) and this is ugly.
 This is intended, even if it's a bit sad.
 Deal with it.

 ## Samples
 There are two sample example : one for an exam and a second for a series of exercises (see `xxx-sample.tex` that can be compiled with the corresponding `build.sh` script).
 The script builds both the solution and the hand-in document for the students.

-The final result looks like this :
+Have a look in the `samples` directories to see the results for the different document types.

 ---
 # Toolchain 2 : `pandoc` for converting GFM markdown to PDF, for ISC labs